lexnederbragt/lexnederbragt.com/laura-fortunato.md

 <p>Laura is an evolutionary anthropologist.
 Her <a
 href="http://www.santafe.edu/~fortunato/research/"
-target="_blank">research</a></p> focuses on the evolution of human social and cultural behaviour, working at the interface of anthropology and biology.
+target="_blank">research</a> focuses on the evolution of human social and cultural behaviour, working at the interface of anthropology and biology.</p>

 <p>She is based in the <a href="http://www.anthro.ox.ac.uk/"
 target="_blank">School of Anthropology and Museum Ethnography</a> as